bertelschmitt/multistreamYOLO/README.md

 ## Getting Started

 ### Requisites
-This repo has been tested with python3.7 and python 3.8.
+This repo has been tested with python 3.7 and python 3.8.
 To install python 3.7 go to
 - [python.org/downloads](https://www.python.org/downloads/release/python-376/)
 and follow the installation instructions.
 The modified YOLO object should work with python 3.6, MultiDetect.py uses features available only from python 3.7 on up.